Monday, December 16, 2013

 3 to kill (Jean-Patrick Manchette, 1976)

-Wrong man in the wrong place at the wrong time plus revenge story.
-Usually not my cup of tea but this one was pretty special.
+Wrong man in the wrong place at the wrong time, plus a revenge story.
+Usually not my cup of tea, but this one was pretty special.
 Not (just) a thriller but also a weird mystery about what the hell is going on inside our main protagonist's head.
-He acts and reacts totally unpredictable and Manchette never really bothers to explain his odd behavior.
-A few hints are dropped every now and then, but we don't really know (until the end) whether Georges Gerfaut was a bit mental from the very beginning or was it this whole violent affair that pushed him over the edge.
+He acts and reacts in a totally unpredictable manner, and Manchette never really bothers to explain his odd behaviour.
+A few hints are dropped every now and then, but we don't know (until the end) whether Georges Gerfaut was a bit mental from the very beginning or whether it was this whole violent affair that pushed him over the edge.

-And this "confusion" is beautifully complemented with the writing style.
-There are sections of totally dialogue-less text (opening ten!!? pages), pace alters from the rapid action scenes to static and (more or less) none-eventful periods lasting months, most chapters are about Georges but sometimes narration moves to hit-man Carlo or his asshole employer and so on.
-Pretty wild and incoherent but still cool and very enjoyable.
+And this "confusion" is beautifully complemented by the writing style.
+There are sections of totally dialogue-less text (opening ten!!? pages), the pace alters from the rapid action scenes to static and (more or less) non-eventful periods lasting months, most chapters are about Georges, but sometimes narration moves to hit-man Carlo or his asshole employer and so on.
+Pretty wild and incoherent, but still cool and very enjoyable.
 So if poor Georges is confused about what the hell is happening to him, we are confused about what the hell we are reading and what kind of twist the next chapter will bring us.

-Language used is also pretty unique.
-It's told in a third person with narrator using very minimalistic and sparse vocabulary that just serves facts and avoids any emotions.
-Maybe a bit hard to follow at the beginning, but once I had gotten into it, I enjoyed it a lot and laughed my ass off on few occasions.
-Just check out the "Cool Lines" section below and you'll see what I mean.
+The language used is also unique.
+It's told in the third person by a narrator who uses minimalistic and sparse vocabulary, presenting facts without emotion.
+Maybe a bit hard to follow at the beginning, but once I had gotten into it, I enjoyed it a lot and laughed my ass off on a few occasions.
+Just check out the "Cool Lines" section below, and you'll see what I mean.
 And btw, I loved the fact there was no family shit - we don't even get to know the names of his two daughters.

-Another thing I liked about 3 to Kill was its autobiographical aspect, it made Georges more real and probably a bit more sympathetic.
+Another thing I liked about 3 to Kill was its autobiographical aspect; it made Georges more real and probably a bit more sympathetic.
 He is described as a jazz lover and "leftist militant in his distant youth" and Manchette himself was political activist and saxophone player.
-There are numerous references to jazz music and musicians and it's too bad I don't know shit about the genre because it seemed to me that they were chosen carefully to give specific atmosphere when used.
-This book is so cool and weird that it wouldn't surprised me if guy attempted to create a soundtrack for it.
+There are numerous references to jazz music and musicians, and it's too bad I don't know shit about the genre because it seemed to me that they were chosen carefully to give a specific atmosphere when used.
+This book is so cool and weird that it wouldn't surprise me if someone tried to create a soundtrack for it.

 One last thing before I wrap this up.
-Don't let you my blabbering about style, jazz and psychological crap fool you - this is still a first class hard boiled stuff!!
+Don't let my blabbering about style, jazz, and psychological crap fool you - this is still a first-class hard-boiled stuff!!
 Check out the "Body Count" section and keep in mind that this little jewel is less than 150 pages long.

 5/5